 Large and diversified channel access.
 We believe our differentiated distribution platform provides a competitive advantage by efficiently enabling us to reach a growing consumer market.
 Our platform is built on a business-to-business-to-consumer, or B2B2C, channel strategy, whereby we rely on our Network Partners to reach consumers instead of marketing our services to these potential members directly.
-Reaching the consumer is critical in order for us to increase the number of our HSA Members because only the individual consumer can open an HSA.
-Thus, in order for us to increase the number of our HSA Members, we must find effective ways to reach the consumer.
+Reaching the consumer is critical in order for us to increase the number of our HSA Members.

 We work directly with our Network Partners to reach the consumer in various ways.
-Our Health Plan Partners collectively employ thousands of sales representatives and account managers who promote both the Health Plan Partner's health insurance products, such as HDHPs, and our HSAs.
+Our Health Plan and Administrator Partners collectively employ thousands of sales representatives and account managers who promote both the Health Plan and Administrators Partner's health insurance products, such as HDHPs, and our HSAs.
 Our Employer Partners collectively employ thousands of human resources professionals who are tasked with explaining the benefits of our HSAs to their employees.
 Our sales and account management teams work with and train the sales representatives and account management teams and the human resource professionals of our Network Partners on the benefits of enrolling in, contributing to, and saving and spending through our HSAs, and our Network Partners then convey these benefits to prospective members.
 As a result of this collaboration, we develop relationships with each member who enrolls in an HSA with us.
 This constitutes our B2B2C channel strategy.

 Scalable operating model.
 We believe that our technology is scalable because our products and services are accessed primarily through our technology platform, which is cloud based.
 After initial on-boarding and a period of education, our service costs for any given customer typically decline over time.
-Our opportunity to generate high-margin revenue from existing HSA Members grows over time because our HSA Members' balances typically grow, increasing custodial revenue at very little incremental cost to us.
+Our opportunity to earn high-margin revenue from existing HSA Members grows over time because our HSA Members' balances typically grow, increasing custodial revenue without significant incremental cost to us.

 Strong customer retention rates.
 Retention of our HSA Members has been consistent over time.
-Retention rates for the years ended January 31, 2017, 2016 and 2015 were 95.5%, 97.4% and 98.3%, respectively.
-Individually owned trust accounts, including HSAs, have inherently high switching costs, as switching requires a certain amount of effort on the part of the account holder and results in closure fees.
+Retention rates for the years ended January 31, 2018, 2017 and 2016 were 97.6%, 95.5% and 97.4%, respectively.
+Individually owned trust accounts, including HSAs, have inherently high switching costs, as switching requires a certain amount of effort on the part of the account holder and may result in closure fees.
 We believe that our retention rates are also high due to our technology platform's integration with the broader healthcare system used by our HSA members and our focus on the consumer experience.

 Selectively pursue strategic acquisitions.
-We have a successful history of acquiring HSA portfolios and businesses that strengthen our platform and we expect to continue this growth strategy and are regularly engaged in evaluating opportunities.
-During the year ended January 31, 2016, we acquired the HSA portfolios of The Bancorp Bank, or Bancorp, and M&T Bank, or M&T. We have developed an internal capability to source, evaluate and integrate acquisitions that have created value for shareholders.
+We have a successful history of acquiring HSA portfolios and businesses that strengthen our platform.
+We expect to continue this growth strategy and regularly evaluate opportunities.
+During the year ended January 31, 2018, we acquired two HSA portfolios.
+We have developed an internal capability to source, evaluate and integrate acquisitions that have created value for shareholders.
 We believe the nature of our competitive landscape provides significant acquisition opportunities.
 Many of our competitors view their HSA businesses as non-core functions.
 We believe they may look to divest these assets and, in certain cases, be limited from making acquisitions due to depository capital requirements.